andreain3d/project-1/README.md

-*On click, calls the MealDB API to return information for a randomly selected recipe from within the results *Writes Recipe info (title, ingredients, directions, and image) to the web page *Submits recipe ingredients as a JSON object to the Edamam API *Writes nutrition details to the web page
-*Takes nutrition info from the API response to create a pie chart of the macro distribution for the recipe using chart.js
+*On click, calls the MealDB API to return information for a randomly selected recipe from within the results *Writes Recipe info (title, ingredients, directions, and image) to the web page *Submits recipe ingredients as a JSON object to the Edamam API *Takes nutrition info from the API response and writes to the web page *Takes nutrition info from the API response to create a pie chart of the macro distribution for the recipe using chart.js

 ##Credits